 Here are some sample questions about Mentorai's personal experience:

-What was the most difficult dilemma you faced in your professional career?
+What was the most dilemma you faced in your professional career?

 What are you most proud of about your professional experience?